Is Employee Health Screening Required? and Other Questions

 - You don’t have to hire staff to screen employees upon their arrival, which slows entry into your facility and can cause crowding.
 You don’t have to hire an employee to enter the data into a database manually.

-- Digital self-screeners come with added protections for privacy and HIPPA compliance.
-Plus, of course, self-screening through a digital screener offers more privacy than answering questions in front of a human screener or on a sheet of paper, where other people may or not be within hearing/viewing distance.
+- Digital self-screeners come with added protections for privacy and HIPAA compliance.
+Plus, self-screening through a digital screener offers more privacy than answering questions in front of a human screener or on a sheet of paper, where other people may be within hearing/viewing distance.

 - You can use your health screener to communicate important information quickly through SMS.
 For instance, if you need to close your facility temporarily, or share a policy update, you can proactively send a text to your employees who self-screen through an app on their phone.

 The CDC and a few states offer questionnaire templates that you can use.
-Most screeners ask about risk factors with a strong correlation to COVID-19, such as fever, cough, shortness of breath, or sudden loss of smell and taste.
-They also ask if they employee has been exposed to someone with COVID-19, has been directed to self-isolate by a healthcare provider, or has tested positive for COVID-19.
+Most screeners ask about symptoms with a strong correlation to COVID-19, such as fever, cough, shortness of breath, or sudden loss of smell and taste.
+They also ask about risk factors, such as if the employee has been exposed to someone with COVID-19, has been directed to self-isolate by a healthcare provider, or has tested positive for COVID-19.

-Can a screener integrate with my internal systems?
+4. Can employee health screening technology integrate with my internal systems?

 Self-screening is not foolproof, and it relies on people to accurately report on their symptoms and exposure.
 Your communication about the importance of self-screening to protect the safety of co-workers and your business community will go a long way to promoting participation.
 Some companies have found success when tying self-screening with a reward – such as a health system that dispensed daily PPE upon completion of the screener, or a business that created a fast-lane entry into the building for people who had self-screened before showing up for work.